cfw-guide/dsi.cfw.guide/docs/it_IT/restoring-nand.md

 4. Premi il pulsante per `avviare il ripristino della NAND`
 6. Una volta terminato il ripristino, premi <kbd>START</kbd> per spegnere il tuo DSi

-La tua NAND dovrebbe ora essere ripristinata.
+Your NAND should now be restored.

 ## Flash del backup della NAND (Hardmod)
-Se non riesci ad avviare il tuo Nintendo DSi, un hardmod è l'unico modo per ripristinare un backup NAND.
-La migliore guida che attualmente esiste è la guida [ Hardmod Nintendo DSi sulla DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).
+If you cannot boot your Nintendo DSi, a hardmod is the only way to restore a NAND backup.
+The best guide that currently exists is the [Nintendo DSi hardmod guide on the DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).